djdunc/djdunc.github.io/ideas.md

 ## Building dashboard [2024]
 Is it possible to visualise the health of a building?
 This project will utilise live data from the building (energy usage, environment data, occupancy) to communicate a narrative for the performance of the systems that control our built environment.
 We are particularly interested in ways of communicating this information to a general audience.

+## Jump Buddy [2024]
+A member of Pool Street staff is a potential future Olympic equestrian.
+We are keen to develop a device that can be worn by the rider to give either real-time performance information or post activity guidance to help improve performance.

 ## Small acts of kindness [2024]
 A cycle helmet / bib / bike lights that communicate messages of thanks to those who share the roadspace with cyclists.
 Control could be based on gestures / physical inputs that explore new forms of human computer interface.